Director at Conscious Presence

 David was a senior executive and Director of Smorgon Consolidated Industries which was one of Australia’s largest family companies.

-After the sale of Smorgan Consolidated Industries in 1996 David and his three sons established Generation Investments focusing on business opportunities, equity and property investments.
+After the sale of Smorgon Consolidated Industries in 1996 David and his three sons established Generation Investments focusing on business opportunities, equity and property investments.
 Testament to his wealth of experience in family business, David was named the inaugural chairman of Family Business Australia in 1997, a position he held for six years.

 David was also president of the Western Bulldogs from 1996 until he stepped down in 2012, ending a 16 year reign.
 He was recently awarded AFL Life Membership in recognition of his outstanding contribution.